alcalyn/payplug-bundle/Resources/doc/test_mode.md

 ## Test Payplug payment

-The process is the same, except that you have to generate the payment url with another service.
+The process is the same, except that the service will now use sandbox parameters.

 To see payments in your Payplug admin, you must go to TEST mode in your account configuration.

 ### Generating payment url

-At this time, you can generate payment urls by using service **payplug.payment.test**:
+At this time, you can generate test payment urls by enabling sandbox mode, or force the test mode in the `generateUrl` method:

 ``` php
 use Alcalyn\PayplugBundle\Model\Payment;